Helen-Ann Hartley: Early life and education

 Hartley was born Helen-Ann Francis on 28 May 1973 in Edinburgh, Scotland.
-She was baptised in Coldingham Priory, Coldingham, Berwickshire, where her father was the minister.
+She was baptised Presbyterian in Coldingham Priory, Coldingham, Berwickshire, where her father was the minister.
 She spent her childhood in Sunderland, England.
-Her father was a Church of Scotland minister but the family moved to Anglicanism in the 1980s.
+Her father was a Presbyterian Church of Scotland minister but the family moved to Anglicanism in the 1980s.
 In 1987, her father became a Church of England priest and served in the Diocese of Durham; he was later made an honorary canon of Durham Cathedral; and Helen-Ann's mother also later became a priest.
 Francis was educated in Sunderland at Benedict Biscop Primary School (a Church of England primary school) and St Anthony’s Secondary School (an all-girls Roman Catholic secondary school; now St Anthony's Girls' Catholic Academy) before attending university.

 She has attended a number of universities where she studied theology.
 She graduated from the University of St Andrews with an undergraduate Master of Theology (MTheol) degree in 1995, and from Princeton Theological Seminary (PTS) with a Master of Theology (MTh) degree in 1996.
 PTS is a seminary associated with the Presbyterian Church (USA).
-Later, she studied at the University of Oxford and graduated with a Postgraduate Diploma (PGDip) in applied theology, a Master of Philosophy (MPhil) degree in 2000, and a Doctor of Philosophy (DPhil) degree in 2005.
+Later, she studied at Worcester College, Oxford, and graduated from the University of Oxford with a Postgraduate Diploma (PGDip) in applied theology, a Master of Philosophy (MPhil) degree in 2000, and a Doctor of Philosophy (DPhil) degree in 2005.
 Her DPhil thesis concerned the portrayal of manual labour in Judaism and Early Christianity, and was titled "We worked night and day that we might not burden any of you (1 Thessalonians 2:9): aspects of the portrayal of work in the Letters of Paul, late Second Temple Judaism, the Græco-Roman world and early Christianity".